nbcrrolls/workflows/README.rst

    + workflow PNG image
    + workflow kar file
    + text file ``description`` which contains a describing  of the workflow.
-     Please see a section below describing the file format and an example ``description-template`` file.
+     Please see a section below describing the file format and an example ``templates/description-workflow`` file.
    + README file with any additional information about the workflow.
      If there are any extra files intended for download with the workflow
      they must be listed in README.